 The hunting room in the Mafra palace

-The 40 year construction of the palace had an average of 15,000 workers, and reached a maximum of 25,000.
-To keep everyone in order, 1/10th of the Portuguese army (8,000 men) were based on the construction site.
+The 40-year construction of the palace had an average of 15,000 workers working on the site at any time, which reached a maximum of 25,000.
+To order within the workers, 1/10th of the Portuguese army (8,000 soldiers) was based on the construction site.

-All the beds in the infirmary face the alter so the friars could go to mass while in bed
+All the beds in the infirmary face the alter so the ill monks could attend mass while in bed

 The Queen's tower of the palace